Federal Reserve sees rates near zero at least through 2023

 The Fed also said Wednesday that it will continue purchasing about $120 billion in Treasurys and mortgage-backed securities a month, in an effort to keep longer-term interest rates low.
 Since March, the Fed has flooded financial markets with cash by making such purchases and its balance sheet has ballooned by about $3 trillion.
 But with the yield on the 10-year Treasury already at just 0.67%, economists worry that the Fed’s bond purchases will have a limited impact going forward.

+Still, the Fed's moves to stabilize financial markets have contributed to the stock market's rally to new highs after plunging in February and March.
+On Wednesday, stocks got a short boost from the Fed's projections before turning lower.
+Still, market analysts liked what they heard from the Fed.

+“A better economy and a dovish Fed, that is a nice combo,” said Ryan Detrick, chief market strategist for LPL Financial.

-On Wednesday, the Commerce Department said retail sales rose 0.6% in August, the fourth straight gain but the slowest since sales started growing again in May.
+On Wednesday, the latest economic report seemed to support Powell's view of an economy on the mend but not fully healthy.
+The Commerce Department said retail sales rose 0.6% in August, the fourth straight gain but the slowest since sales started growing again in May.
 The figure suggests that the end of a $600 supplemental weekly unemployment payment weighed on spending.

 The global economy is still expected to shrink this year, but by less than previously estimated, according to a report Wednesday from the Organization for Economic Development, an international think tank.
 The OECD now expects the world economy to shrink by 4.5%, up from an earlier estimate of a 6% contraction, mostly because of better-than-expected recoveries in the United States and China.